-Field Presence Contents policyIdentifier MUST One of the following policy identifiers: A Reserved Certificate Policy Identifier NOT RECOMMENDED D anyPolicy NOT RECOMMENDED D Any other identifier NOT RECOMMENDED D If present, MUST be defined by the CA and documented by the CA in its Certificate Policy and/or Certification Practice Statement. policyQualifiers NOT RECOMMENDED D If present, MUST contain only permitted policyQualifiers from the table below.

-Qualifier ID Presence Field Type Contents
+Field Presence Contents policyIdentifier A Reserved Certificate Policy Identifier MUST NOT RECOMMENDED D One of the following policy identifiers: anyPolicy NOT RECOMMENDED D Any other identifier NOT RECOMMENDED D If present, MUST be defined by the CA and documented by the CA in its Certificate Policy and/or Certification Practice Statement. policyQualifiers NOT RECOMMENDED D If present, MUST contain only permitted policyQualifiers from the table below.
+Qualifier ID Presence Field Type id-qt-cps (OID: 1.3.6.1.5.5.7.2.1) MAY IA5String Any other qualifier MUST NOT -

-id-qt-cps (OID: 1.3.6.1.5.5.7.2.1) MAY IA5String The HTTP or HTTPS URL for the Issuing CA's Certificate Policies, Certification Practice Statement, Relying Party Agreement, or other pointer to online policy information provided by the Issuing CA.

-Any other qualifier MUST NOT - -